Zero-Inflated Autoregressive Conditional Duration Model for Discrete Trade Durations with Excessive Zeros: Model Evaluation

 \section{Model Evaluation}

-It is well know that ranking models based on their expected log likelihood $\mathrm{E}\ell_{i}(\theta_{0})$ evaluated at the best (pseudo-true) parameter $\theta_{0}$ is equivalent to model selection based on minimizing the expected Kullback-Leibler divergence between the true distribution of the data and the model-implied distribution.
-The sample log likelihood is however an asymptotically biased estimator of the expected log likelihood.
+It is well know that ranking models based on their expected log-likelihood $\mathrm{E}[\ell_{i}(\theta_{0})]$ evaluated at the best (pseudo-true) parameter $\theta_{0}$ is equivalent to model selection based on minimizing the expected Kullback-Leibler divergence between the true distribution of the data and the model-implied distribution.
+The sample log-likelihood is however an asymptotically biased estimator of the expected log likelihood.
 Under restrictive conditions, \cite{Akaike1973,Akaike1974} showed that the bias is approximately given by the number of parameters of the model $\dim(\theta)$.
-Since then, the AIC has been shown to consistently rank models according to the KL divergence under considerably weaker conditions (\citealt{Sin1996,Konishi2008}).
+Since then, the AIC has been shown to consistently rank models according to the Kullback-Leibler divergence under considerably weaker conditions (\citealt{Sin1996,Konishi2008}).
 Unfortunately, model specification and identification issues still exert a strong influence over the performance of in-sample information criteria.

-For this reason, it could be interesting to consider criteria based on a \emph{validation sample}.
-Lemma \ref{cmrv} highlights that log likelihood based on an independent validation sample of $m$ observations, $n \hat{L}_{m}(\hat{\theta}_{n})$, is asymptotically unbiased for $n \mathrm{E}\ell_{i}(\theta_{0})$.\footnote{For time-series data with fading memory, a burn-in period between the estimation and the validation samples can be the approximate independence between the two samples.
-Proofs then rely on expanding estimation, burn-in and validation samples.} A proof can be found in \cite{Andree2017}. \begin{lem} Let the conditions of Lemma \ref{theo:consistency} hold.
-Then $\lim_{n,m\to \infty} \mathrm{E} \left[ n \hat{L}_{m}(\hat{\theta}_{n})-n\mathrm{E}[\ell_{i}(\theta_{0})] \right] = 0$. \end{lem} Lemma \ref{propdbts} uses a Diebold-Mariano test statistic \citep{Diebold1995} to test for differences in log likelihoods across different models obtained from the validation sample (see \citealp{Andree2017}, for a proof).
-This test is also known as a logarithmic scoring rule, see e.g.\ \cite{Diks2011,Amisano2007,Bao2007b}.
-Given two models, A and B, let $\tilde{\ell}_{m}^{\text{A}}(\theta_{0}^{\text{A}})$ and $ \tilde{\ell}_{m}^{\text{B}}(\theta_{0}^{\text{B}})$ denote their respective log likelihood contributions at a certain time $m$ (the validation sample) evaluated at each model's pseudo-true parameter.
-Define the log likelihood difference
+For this reason, it could be interesting to consider criteria based on a validation sample.
+Lemma \ref{cmrv} highlights that log-likelihood based on an independent validation sample of $m$ observations, $n \hat{L}_{m}(\hat{\theta}_{n})$, is asymptotically unbiased for $n \mathrm{E}[\ell_{i}(\theta_{0})]$.
+A proof can be found in \cite{Andree2017}\footnote{For time-series data with fading memory, a burn-in period between the estimation and the validation samples can be the approximate independence between the two samples.
+Proofs then rely on expanding estimation, burn-in and validation samples.}.